Skip to main content

 Music Box, 1993

 Can you live without them?
 Are you able to forget tomorrow when you think of all your sorrow?
-"Without You," arguably her biggest hit off of this album globally poses those questions and answers them instantly.
+"Without You," arguably her biggest hit off of this album globally, poses those questions and answers them instantly.
 No, of course I can't live without you.
-Of course I can't forget about tomorrow, my sorrows are painful!
+Of course I can't forget about tomorrow, my sorrows are eternal!
 To know that it's only a remake of a song by Harry Nilsson–which, in a fascinating twist, itself is a remake of the original from UK's own Badfinger–does give me a bit of relief, but not enough as we continue with final moments such as "All I've Ever Wanted" and "Everything Fades Away."
 Heartbreak has always been the hottest topic to write in a song, but a series of them?
-And this melancholic?
-I thought "Emotions" was already overwrought with them, but this album definitely takes the cake!
+And this dramatic?
+I thought "Emotions" was already overwrought with them, but this album definitely takes the cake.
+Perhaps the best composition found here is the song "Never Forget You" which was co-written by Carey and Kenneth "Babyface" Edmonds.
+A truly heart wrenching song about loss that neither forces you to bawl your eyes out nor lulls you into sad hiccups about a failed meeting with your favorite orthodontist.
+Instead, Carey manages to actually deliver a song that recapture the magic of her first ever single.
+The lyrics are well written and the melodies are so well composed.
+It never wavers into meandering drama; its message encourages listener to remember that memories are forever, so long as you hold them, they're always present and they're always yours.
+It's okay to feel hurt now but, promise you, it'll get better eventually.
+So, of course the song never became a number one record!
+Sigh.

 The album catapulted Carey into the highest stratosphere of pop superstardom.
 Its collection of universally adored ballads full of competently sung vocals seemed to get ahold of listeners worldwide, while curiously putting Carey's voice, arguably her biggest asset, not on the forefront anymore.
 As the music got milder and yet dramatically overblown, Carey's star burned brighter and brighter.